-As an alternative to the alternative medical care process, once the company doctor has evaluated you for a permanent impairment rating, you have the right to a 2nd opinion (sometimes called an IME- Independent Medical Examination) with a doctor that you choose.
-Iowa Code § 85.39 provides that the insurance company has to pay for the one time IME with a doctor of your choice.
+As an alternative to the alternative medical care process, once the company doctor has evaluated you for a permanent impairment rating, you have the right to a second opinion (sometimes called an IME- Independent Medical Examination) with a doctor that you choose.
+Iowa Code § 85.39 provides that the insurance company has to pay for a one time IME with a doctor of your choice.
 Here are some tips when have an IME:

 1. Choosing the right doctor to conduct the IME is very important and should not be taken lightly.
 There are both good IME doctors and bad ones so it is important that you choose the right one.
 Some IME doctors work almost exclusively with the insurance companies and will likely give an opinion in your case which helps them, not you.
 Unfortunately, there are not a lot of good qualified IME doctors in the State of Iowa.
 Our office knows who is good and who is bad.
 Feel free to give us a call to assist you through the IME process here in Iowa.